 The north part of the Bucegi Massif was affected during the Quaternary glaciers.
 They were situated around the Omu Peak, from where the radial descended forming tongues of ice.

 The proof of this strong action of ice it hollows from whom pull up the rivers Ialomita, Ladies valley, Sugari valley, Morar valley, Deer valley, Mălăeşti, Ţigăneşti and also Gaura valley (The Whole).
 All mentioned valleys have the form of “U letter” and numerous rapids and moraines.

-Once we arrived to Mălăiești Chalet, it’s worth doing a tea pause.
+Once we arrived to Mălăiești Chalet, it’s worth doing a tea break.
 You can buy tea from the chalet sustaining in this way one of the most beautiful mountain chalet from the Carpathians.

-Pay attention to the quantity of water you have with you.
+Pay attention to the quantity of the water which you take with you.
 Until the Omu Chalet you don’t have any other source of water.
 At Omu you can buy tea or water.

-The marked road (blue tape) from the Mălăeşti chalet to Omu successively traverses glacial thresholds results from the under digging action of the glacier which was someday.
+The marked road (blue tape) from the Mălăeşti chalet to Omu, successively traverses glacial thresholds, results from the under digging action of the glacier.

 We climb the first glacial threshold and from this level we can be see better the rocks wall greatness that we are surrounded with.

-The route we continue, the blue strip mark it is not difficult, technically speaking.
-There are no areas where you must cimb.
+Our route, the blue strip mark, is not very difficult.
+There are no areas where you must climb.
 It is accessible to all the tourist who have a good physical condition.
-A positive aspect of this route is that the access to it being long enough, there aren’t many tourists, though the landscape is extraordinary.
+A positive aspect of this route is that there aren’t many tourists and the landscape is extraordinary.

 If you don’t make too much noise, you have all the chances to see here the black goats (rupicapra rupicapra).